PyThaiNLP/pythainlp/tokenization-benchmark.md

 # Word Tokenisation Benchmark for Thai (obsolete)

 A framework for benchmarking tokenisation algorithms for Thai.
-It has a command-line interface that allows users to conviniently execute the benchmarks as well as a module interface for later use in their development pipelines.
+It has a command-line interface that allows users to conveniently execute the benchmarks as well as a module interface for later use in their development pipelines.